raiden-network/raiden-services/adr/001-update-pfs-message.md

 ## Decision Outcome

 Chosen option: "Option 2", because it allows for more privacy while offering only smaller safe capacities in the worst case.
+The honest node always submits the real capacity, then the PFS will use min(real, dishonest_value).
+So the PFS will always assume a value <= the real value.
+There's no incentive to decrease the capacity of my channel in either direction, so there's no incentive to lie.

 ### Positive Consequences